yongjinjiang/DirectedAcyclicGraph/README.md

  ## About the Directed acyclic graph(DAG)
-Bayes network, belief network, decision network, Bayes model or probabilistic directed acyclic graphical model is a probabilistic graphical model that represents a set of variables and their conditional dependencies via a directed acyclic graph(DAG).
-DAG displays assumptions about the relationship between variables (often called nodes in the context of graphs).
-DAGs are good at expressing causal generative models.
+Directed acyclic graph(DAG) is graph way to describe Bayes network(or belief network, decision network) in which a set of variables and their conditional dependencies is shown.
+DAG displays assumptions about the relationship between variables (often called nodes in the context of graphs) and are good at expressing causal generative models.
 The basic definition of DAG can be found [here](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

 ## What to do
 In this project, we perform the following tasks: